Credential: Ontario College Graduate Certificate

 - employ environmentally sustainable practices within the profession;

-- apply basic entrepreneurial strategies to identify and respond to new opportunities.
+- apply basic entrepreneurial strategies to solve problems, and to identify and respond to new opportunities.

-RAP graduates are exempted from the educational requirements for writing the Certified Marketing Research Professional (CMRP) designation exam.
-For more information, see “Path 1: Post-Graduate” at the Marketing Research and Intelligence Association’s website: http://mria-arim.ca/education/cmrp-certification/cmrp-overview
+Graduates are exempted from the educational requirements for writing the Certified Marketing Research Professional (CMRP) designation exam.
+For more information, see “Path 1: Post-Graduate” at the Marketing Research and Intelligence Association’s website: http://mria-arim.ca/education/cmrp-certification/cmrp-overview.

 The Program Progression